catlense/catlense/README.md

 ### Hi, my name is Maxim! 👋

-I am currently working on **2** projects and will publish repositories soon, subscribe!
+I am currently working on **2** projects and will publish repositories soon!

 Few words about myself: